seamusabshere/upsert/README.md

     Pet.import columns, all_values, :timestamps => false, :on_duplicate_key_update => columns

 This, however, only works on MySQL and requires ActiveRecord&mdash;and if all you are doing is upserts, `upsert` is tested to be 40% faster.
 And you don't have to put all of the rows to be upserted into a single huge array - you can stream them using `Upsert.stream`.

-### Loosely based on mongo-ruby-driver's upsert functionality

-The `selector` and `document` arguments are inspired by the upsert functionality of the [mongo-ruby-driver's update method](http://api.mongodb.org/ruby/1.6.4/Mongo/Collection.html#update-instance_method).

 ## Copyright